Examine the After-Tax Benefits of a 1031 Exchange

 Taxes Owed: $45,632 in combined state and federal ordinary income taxes.

 Equity Remaining to Reinvest: $46,368

 A More Tax Efficient Solution: 1031 Exchanges

 Tax Rate: 0%

 Equity Remaining to Reinvest: $92,000

 Taxpayers purchasing discounted property may want to consider purchasing some of these properties in a separate legal entity, such as a limited liability company (LLC), that will hold property for investment purposes.
-By segregating real estate assets that are held for investment from other assets that may be flipped for an immediate profit, an active real estate investor can preserve the opportunity to complete 1031 exchanges on the property held long term and held for investment purposes.
-By doing so, the taxpayer can get the best of both worlds by generating immediate cash flow selling the property shortly after purchasing and building long-term equity by holding some properties acquired for investment purposes.
+By segregating real estate assets that are held for investment from other assets that may be flipped for an immediate profit, an active real estate investor can preserve the opportunity to complete 1031 exchanges on the property held longer term and held for investment purposes.
+By doing so, the taxpayer can get the best of both worlds by generating immediate cash flow selling the property shortly after purchasing, and building long-term equity by holding some properties acquired for investment purposes.